Wednesday, March 15, 2023

 You will have to decide when you should hit the accelerator, or when you may need to slam on the brakes.
 It’s all about finding God’s balance for us where we are at.
 I admit, I am enjoying our present detour off the freeway during this current season.
 We’re discovering new paths we never noticed before and loving a slower pace of life again.

 Don’t get stuck in the fast lane of “how everyone is doing it.”
 Be brave enough to make lane changes to a more manageable pace for your family.
-Be courageous enough to take an exit ahead and create new directions your journey!
+Be courageous enough to take an exit ahead and create new directions for your journey!
 It’s never too late.

 The truth is we have to repeatedly go to the Lord as our divine GPS to get the answers for which path we need to take!
 Those well-worn paths are hard to avoid, but they are not always the direction planned by the Lord that we should travel.
-I believe the Lord has a NEW untravelled paths for each one of us–ones that are uniquely suited to our families, and His growing purposes for us .
+I believe the Lord has new, untraveled paths for each one of us–ones that are uniquely suited to our families, and His growing purposes for us .
 We just have to trust His leading and be brave enough to journey into all His new plans for us.

-He wants all of us to leave beautiful trails for others to follow.
+When we follow His leading, we leave beautiful trails for others to follow.

-Have a great journey!
+Have a wonderful journey.

 Blessings,